needle-mirror/com.unity.cloud.gltfast/Documentation~/tests.md

 > [!CAUTION]
 > If you ran the tests in a production project, you need to remove the test folders in StreamingAssets to ensure they don't end up in a production build.

+## Performance Tests

+*glTFast* comes with a set of procedurally generated glTFs and tests dedicated to measure and track performance metrics.
+In order to run the performance tests the [Performance Testing Package for Unity Test Framework][UTFPerformance] has to be installed, otherwise they won't show up.

+The glTFs required for the tests have to be generated prior to running the tests by clicking *Tools* → *glTFast* → *Create performance test glTFs* from the main menu.

+> [!TIP]
+> The performance test can be included or excluded from test runs via the *Performance* test category they've been assigned to.

 ## Trademarks

 *Unity&reg;* is a registered trademark of [Unity Technologies][unity].